Waving Goodbye to the Big Red Hand

 Many residents of The Quarters community expressed gratitude and appreciation for a sculpture that spoke to them.
 Ultimately, the City of Edmonton offered to purchase Ripp’d Off & Red, to remain installed in The Quarters.

 Since that time, there has been some online controversy about the intent of the piece, some of which I initially addressed but ultimately chose to let the art continue to speak for itself.
 The overwhelming feedback from community members has been humbling and galvanizing to me as an artist.
 It has helped me understand that art is as much an ear as an object.

 I’m grateful to the Edmonton Arts Council and the City of Edmonton for facilitating this experiment and allowing it to age, as was the artful intent, for as long as was safe for the public.”

 When asked about the deaccessioning – the process by which a work of art is permanently removed from a collection – EAC Director of Public Art & Conservation David Turnbull explains, “The process is one that can be initiated for several reasons.
 In this case it was necessitated by the condition of the artwork, but deaccessioning can also be recommended in cases where the site of the artwork has changed.”

 As part of this process, the artist is contacted, and once the work is deaccessioned, the rights and artwork revert to the artist.
 “This artwork held an important place in the community, and we want to honour that by ensuring that the public understands the reason behind this decision,” says Turnbull.
 “Deaccessioning is actually indicative of a healthy, living collection.”

-Article reposted by permission from the Edmonton Arts Council’s blog.
+Article reprinted with permission from the Edmonton Arts Council’s blog (yegarts.tumblr.com).